 Note: You can include your target keywords in topic-name.

 Page loading time of your website is the key factor, which determines the staying and returning of users on your site.
 In this fast-paced world, no one wants to waste their precious time waiting for a website to load.
 According to survey done on page speed loading time, nearly half of web users expect sites to load in two seconds and leave the page if it hasn’t loaded within three seconds.

 79% of online shoppers mentioned that they never visit the same site and shop again if they have experienced poor website performance.
 So, if your website does not load quickly, you are not only going to lose valuable traffic, but, you are also going to lose your potential customers.
 Page Speed Insights is a great tool by Google to test your page speed.
 It also provides necessary suggestions to improve your site speed.
 Follow them!

-As a stable house cannot be built on a weak foundation, overall website optimization is impossible without clean code.
+As a stable house cannot be built on a weak foundation, overall website optimisation is impossible without clean code.
 Well organised, minimal code is the key.

 Making an easy and simple navigation not only leads to greater user experience, but it makes it easier for search engine crawlers to track your site.
 Make sure that your menus are functional and easily understandable.
 Also, don’t forget to have internal links to every page on your site!
 It is advisable to avoid putting too many navigation options on a page.
 Too many navigation options lead to too many internal links.

 Today, mobile sales have already overtaken desktop sales.
 More than 67% of users claim that they are likely to purchase from mobile friendly websites.
 The increase in mobile usage and Google’s mobile friendly algorithm has even made mobile-friendly design the highest priority.
 Design a website which is both appealing to eyes, and at the same time responds to all sized devices.
 This is what’s known as ‘responsiveness’.
 In today’s age, it is unacceptable to design a website that is not responsive.

 Content, Content, Content